nuuuwan/news_lk3_data/README.md

 The case against Dr. Shafi, who had been accused of allegedly amassing assets through suspicious means, performing illegal sterilization surgeries and having links to terrorist activities, was taken up for hearing today (06).

-Following the consideration of the facts presented, the Kurunegala Magistrate ordered the case to be dismissed, since there was no sufficient evidence for the case to be maintained, and ordered the acquittal of defendant Dr. Shafi from all related charges.
+The Kurunegala Magistrate ordered the case to be dismissed, after the Attorney General’s Department informed court today that there was not enough evidence to proceed with the case, and ordered the acquittal of defendant Dr. Shafi from all related charges.

 Furthermore, the court also lifted the overseas travel ban which was imposed on Dr. Shafi Sihabdeen, according to Ada Derana reporter.